bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_1.md

 #### Zhen asks:

 > 1. If it's infinitely close to zero can I just set the minimum value to zero？
-> 2. Write in the comment that it may have a maximum or minimum value in this area.
->    Is it possible that it doesn't have a maximum and a minimum?
+> 2. Is it possible that it doesn't have a maximum and a minimum?

 1. The minimum of the objective function in a linear program (if it exists) will be either 0 or some other number.
 I am not sure what you mean by infinitely